||issue > overview

-A multi-million dollar industry
+A multi-billion dollar industry

 Breeders are only one part of the ‘commerce’ picture.

 - AUCTION: Many of the stud males and intact females, as well as other dogs, cats, puppies and kittens, are bought and sold through organized auctions.
 NOTE: Minnesota has not been known for auctions that sell dogs and cats, but there are rural auctions where some animals and displayed and sold along with farm equipment, flowers and other items.
 Winona County is known for holding an auction that sells dogs and puppies (multiple breeders are located in that area.)

 - BREEDER: Commercial breeders produce the puppies or kittens, keeping a few or hundreds of adult intact animals in their kennels.
 Size and conditions vary.
 As this is 'business (for profit),' key goal is to generate sales and income.